 Please scroll down for menus

 Wojciech Lipiński is a professor at the Energy, Environment and Water Research Centre of the Cyprus Institute.
-He received his master's degree in Environmental Engineering from Warsaw University of Technology in 2000, doctorate in Mechanical and Process Engineering from ETH Zurich in 2004, and habilitation in Energy Technology from ETH Zurich in 2009.
+He received his master's degree in Environmental Engineering from Warsaw University of Technology in 2000, a doctorate in Mechanical and Process Engineering from ETH Zurich in 2004, and a habilitation in Energy Technology from ETH Zurich in 2009.
 He previously held academic positions at ETH Zurich (2004–2009), the University of Minnesota (2009–2013), and the Australian National University (2013–2021).